-- Encourage development to retain and reintroduce natural habitat and native species. - Development shall be planned, designed, and constructed to protect alluvial aquifers. - The use of Transfer Development Credits, if applicable, may be applied as a way to direct development to preferred growth areas in order to sustain environmentally sensitive areas and achieve compact residential development. - Environmental site assessments shall be required when a previous use may have contaminated the proposed development area. - Utility systems shall be designed and constructed to minimize adverse impacts to environmentally sensitive areas, as identified by a Biophysical Impact Assessment.
+- a) Encourage development to retain and reintroduce natural habitat and native species, contributing to the preservation of biodiversity and increasing carbon sequestration. - b) Development shall be planned, designed, and constructed to protect alluvial aquifers. - c) The use of Transfer Development Credits, if applicable, may be applied as a way to direct development to preferred growth areas in order to sustain environmentally sensitive areas and achieve compact residential development. - d) Environmental site assessments shall be required when a previous use may have contaminated the proposed development area. - e) Utility systems shall be designed and constructed to minimize adverse impacts to environmentally sensitive areas, as identified by a Biophysical Impact Assessment.